dynobase-icon

 For example, if you are using DynamoDB JavaScript SDK, you need to create a request object with necessary parameters and pass it to the updateItem function:

 The above example will update the item within the Article table.
-The primary key of the updated item is A001, and it will add a new attribute named Date and modify the Title attribute.
+The primary key of the updated item is A001, and it will add a new attribute named Date and modify the Topic attribute.
 Also, it will return all the attribute values after the update since the ReturnValues parameter is set to ALL_NEW.

 Apart from that, there are many other parameters that you can use in the request object of the updateItem function.
 The below list will give a brief introduction to those parameters.